Family run business growing to meet demand

-The Baxter family have been residents of Iron Bridge ON for several generations.
+The Baxter family has been residents of Iron Bridge for several generations.
 With the beautiful Mississagi River running through it, Iron Bridge is located in the Municipality of Huron Shores.
 It is a friendly rural village on Highway 17 East, between Thessalon and Blind River ON.

-“We started with making maple butter with a machine we acquired.”
-“Initially we were giving it away as gifts until we started to think that people may want to buy it because everyone loved it so much.
-It was at that point we began selling it to family and friends on Facebook.”
-Soon, we made enough money to pay for the maple butter machine, said Jayne.
+“We started with making maple butter with a machine we acquired.
+Initially, we were giving them away as gifts until we started to think that people may want to buy them because everyone loved them so much.
+It was at that point we began selling it to family and friends on Facebook.
+Soon, we made enough money to pay for the maple butter machine,” said Jayne.
 “From there we added more products and went to vendor sales in the area.”

 The Baxter’s didn’t stop at maple products for their business.
 They also have meat chickens and turkeys as well as laying hens, and have added a grading station in order to grade their own free-range eggs and others’ eggs too.

 The products Maple Acres sells are very diversified, including syrup, maple butter, granola (with a gluten-free option) maple sugar, fudge & candy, maple & cheddar popcorn (Chicago style – using non-GMO kernels coconut oil, and maple syrup).